 Matt is one of Australia’s leading insurance lawyers.
 Matt has vast experience and expertise in class actions, mass tort litigation, complex/large loss recoveries and first party coverage disputes.
 Matt has pioneered a highly innovative model for major event recovery actions.
 He also has vast experience in complex property and construction liability claims.

 Matt is known for being an exacting practitioner.
-He is appreciated by his clients for his straightforward, cost-effective, and prompt advice.
+He is appreciated by his clients for his straightforward and cost-effective advice.
 Responsive and personable, Matt applies the insight of his years of experience across a broad range of legal work for insurers.
-He has a particular talent for conveying highly complex legal concepts, factual and expert material in an accessible, user friendly way.
+He has a particular talent for conveying highly complex legal concepts, factual and expert material in an accessible, user-friendly way.

-- Representing the interest of four major Australian general insurers in the class actions arising out of the devastating Black Saturday fires, through which our clients will collectively recover approximately $250 million.
+- Representing the interest of four major Australian general insurers in the class actions arising out of the devastating Black Saturday fires, through which his clients collectively recovered approximately $250 million.

 - Australian Insurance Law Association